bertofurth/Seagate-Central-Toolchain/README.md

     # Uncomment this parameter if compiling gcc 5.x.x while
     # building using gcc 11.x.x and above.
-    #export CXXFLAGS="-std=gnu++14"
+    #CXXFLAGS="-std=gnu++14"

 ## Building
-the build can be run by executing the maketoolchain.sh script
+The build can be run by executing the maketoolchain.sh script

     ./maketoolchain.sh